“I ceaselessly hone my skills to better understand my clients' stories on a by engaging in advanced training.”

 What was your path to becoming a therapist?

 For me, becoming a therapist involved ongoing learning and reflection.
 I graduated from Columbia Social Work School in 2014.
 Since then, I have treated clients facing a wide range of issues, including depression, anxiety, bipolar disorder, trauma, addiction, and personality disorders.
-With an intention of reducing symptoms, I use cognitive behavioral therapy, trauma-focused CBT, mindfulness, and motivational interviewing.
+Intending to reduce symptoms, I use cognitive behavioral therapy, trauma-focused CBT, mindfulness, and motivational interviewing.
 A few years ago, some personal experiences expanded my view of mental health symptoms.
 I realized our symptoms and disorders are unconscious communications that encourage us to become aware of our essential psychological aspects.
 This calls for a deliteralization when approaching and treating symptoms.
-I am currently training at the Jungian Psychoanalytic Association to strengthen my capacity to hear my clients' stories symbolically.
-My goal is to help my clients alleviate their symptoms and gain an in-depth understanding of themselves.
+I ceaselessly hone my skills to better understand my clients' stories on a deep level by engaging in advanced training.
+My goal is to help my clients alleviate symptoms and gain a thorough knowledge of themselves.

 What should someone know about working with you?